andres-lowrie/lang/docs/content/docs/basics/variables.md

 anything = anything
 ```

-_lang_ will infer types for you but you tell it what they should be if you like
+_lang_ will infer types by default, but you always get the last word

 ```
 foo:int = 42